secure73/gemvc/README.md

 ### You are the Master of your Code
 > In GEMVC, architecture is just a recommendation.
 GEMVC NEVER forces you to follow its rules.
 You can implement the recommended 4-layer architecture, or write your own familiar 3, 2, or even single-layer code!

+### AI-Ready - Born for AI Agents
+>Thanks to its transparent structure, strict naming conventions, and clean 4-layer separation of concerns (with no magic functions or hidden classes), GEMVC is natively **AI-Friendly**.
+AI Assistants can easily understand your code context and assist you efficiently.
+Writing code with GEMVC is a joy for both humans and AI.
+>GEMVC is designed to work seamlessly with **Cursor, Copilot, and ChatGPT**.
+We include pre-configured context files (`AI_API_REFERENCE.md`, `.cursorrules`) right in the root.
+Your AI assistant already knows how to write GEMVC code perfectly!

 ### Easy to Learn
 > It takes only a couple of hours to master this tool.
 GEMVC respects your time and is not here to replace your existing knowledge, but to sharpen it.